octopize/avatar-python/doc/source/user_guide.rst

 How to launch privacy metrics
 -----------------------------

-You can launch a privacy metrics with two datasets, the original and the anonymized.
+You can launch a privacy metrics job with two datasets, the original and the anonymized.

 You need to enter some parameters to launch some specifics privacy metrics.